Skip to the main content

 Legislation

-Under Alberta's Regulated Forestry Profession Act [pdf] and Registered Professional Forest Technologists Regulation [pdf], you must be registered with the College of Alberta Professional Forest Technologists (CAPFT) to use the protected titles reserved for regulated members:
+Under Alberta’s Regulated Forest Management Profession Act [pdf] and Regulated Forest Management Profession Regulation [pdf], you must register with the Association of Alberta Forest Management Professionals (AAFMP) if you intend to practice forestry.
+Only regulated members who meet registration requirements can use the protected titles and initials of:

 For information on what you need and other details, visit the certification profile Forest Technologist.